 One-day sir asked us to create brand positioning strategy for one of the products of UPL and time given was 15mins.
 The challenge of 15mins tested my mettle.
 I failed to submit it in 15mins but I submitted it in 27mins.
 I was cheery to see my logic and thought process matching exactly to the standard solution.

-I am a proud son of a farmer.
-Belongs to a very small village in Maharashtra state.
-Agriculture has always been very close to my hearts.
+I am a proud son of a farmer belonging to a very small village in the state of Maharashtra.
+Agriculture has always been very close to my heart.
 My 13 years of experience in rural and 7+ years in urban, metropolitan city gave me an edge with a sound understanding of demographics and business opportunities.
 I was able to correlate it with the sector company operates in.
 This helped me to understand these projects thoroughly.

 On a final note, this experience would not have been so successful without one person – Ms. Archana, Manager at UPL.
 Her guidance during the internship was invaluable.
 Ms. Apurva, a project teammate has also contributed equally to the success of these projects.
 Her attention to the details was amazing.